 In Libya, Suncor is a signatory to seven EPSAs with the National Oil Corporation (NOC).
-Five of the seven EPSAs relate to fields with developed production and exploration prospects; the remaining two are exploration EPSAs related to properties that do not contain reserves, one of which is to be relinguished following an unsuccessful exploration program.
+Five of the seven EPSAs relate to fields with developed production and exploration prospects; the remaining two are exploration EPSAs related to properties that do not contain reserves, one of which is to be relinquished following an unsuccessful exploration program.
 Under the EPSAs, Suncor pays 100% of the exploration costs, 50% of the development costs and 12% of the operating costs.
 The development, operating and eligible exploration costs are recovered through a 12% share of production (Cost Recovery oil).
 Any Cost Recovery oil remaining after Suncor's costs have been recovered is referred to as excess petroleum, and is shared between Suncor and the NOC based on several factors.
 The total oil Suncor receives for cost recovery and its share of excess petroleum is referred to as entitlement volumes.
 The EPSAs expire on December 31, 2032, but include an initial five-year extension through the end of 2037.
-Libya is a member of the Organization of Petroleum Exporting Countries (OPEC) and is subject to guotas that can affect the company's production in Libya.
+Libya is a member of the Organization of Petroleum Exporting

+Countries (OPEC) and is subject to quotas that can affect the company's production in Libya.

-Since 2013, production and liftings in Libya have been intermittent due to political unrest, and the remaining value of Suncor's assets in Libya was impaired in 2015.
-Production in Libya was steady in 2021, albeit at reduced rates.
+Since 2013, production and liftings in Libya have been intermittent due to ongoing political unrest, and the remaining value of Suncor's assets in Libya was impaired in 2015.
 The timing of a return to normal operations in Libya remains uncertain due to continued political unrest.

-The estimated cost of Suncor's remaining exploration work program commitment at December 31, 2021, is US\$359 million.
+The estimated cost of Suncor's remaining exploration work program commitment at December 31, 2022, is US\$359 million.
 Suncor declared force majeure for all exploration commitments in Libya effective December 14, 2014, and this declaration remains in effect.

-Suncor's share of production in Libya on an economic basis averaged 3.4 mbbls/d in 2021 of crude oil (2020 - 0.8 mbbls/d).
+Suncor's share of production in Libya on an economic basis averaged 3.3 mbbls/d in 2022 of crude oil (2021 - 3.4 mbbls/d).